lambdanil/astOS/README.md

 ```
 sudo chmod 666 /var/run/docker.sock
 ```
+* If you run into any issues, report them on [the issues page](https://github.com/CuBeRJAN/astOS/issues)

 # Contributing
 * Code and documentation contributions are welcome
+* Bug reports are a good way of contributing to the project too
 * Before submitting a pull request test your code and make sure to comment it properly

 ---